 Typically, in humans, we would check for memory functionality and brain function.
 Unfortunately, we cannot do this for our dogs.
-If you notice any of these symptoms for your dog’s head trauma, it’s important to get them to a veterinarian right now.
-These symptoms can potentially lead to significant injuries and should be dealt with immediately.
+If you notice any of these symptoms for your dog’s head trauma, it’s important to get them to a veterinarian right away.
+These are symptoms of conditions that can potentially lead to significant injuries and should be dealt with immediately.

 Types of Dog Head Trauma

-A dog’s skull is thicker than a humans, so relatively speaking the animals can tolerate a significant amount of head trauma due to their skulls that are thicker than a human.
-However, rough dog play or if your dog fell and hit their head can cause several different types of dog head trauma.
+A dog’s skull is thicker than a humans, so relatively speaking the animals can tolerate a bit more head trauma than we can.
+However, rough dog play or a significant fall can cause several different types of dog head trauma.
 Below are the most common types of dog head trauma:

-- Dog Concussion.
+- Concussion.
 Like humans, dogs can get concussions when they receive a traumatic injury to the brain.
-If you suspect that your dog had a concussion, it’s important to get them to a calm place and be observant.
+If you suspect that your dog has a concussion, it’s important to get them to a calm place and be observant.
 Monitor your dog and make note of any instances of nausea, pain, and lethargy.
-Dog concussions can range from mild to severe, and it’s best just to monitor your dog unless they exhibit symptoms.
+Dog concussions can range from mild to severe, and it’s usually fine just to monitor your dog unless they exhibit symptoms.

 - Brain swelling in dogs.
-Severe dog head trauma can cause significant brain swelling in dogs, this is also known as an edema.
-Edema causes brain swelling in a dog where the pressure can build up causing the brain to press against the skull.
-This will cause severe discomfort for your dog and may be fatal if left untreated.
+Severe dog head trauma can cause significant brain swelling in dogs, this is also known as edema.
+The swelling in your dog’s brain can cause pressure to build, and eventually the brain will press against the skull.
+This will cause severe discomfort for your dog, but more importantly it may be fatal if left untreated.

 - Hemorrhage.
-In addition to brain swelling in dogs, your dog may also get bleeding around the brain.
+In addition to brain swelling, your dog may also experience bleeding around the brain.
 When your dog has uncontrolled bleeding in the brain this is known as a hemorrhage.
 If you think the impact of a dog’s head trauma was severe enough to cause a brain injury, you need to see a veterinarian right away.